uin3566/AllAngleExpandableButton/README.md

 ```

 ###Usage
-Declare an AllAngleExpandableButton inside your XML file as show below, but note that the layout_width and layout_height is useless, the size of AllAngleExpandableButton is desided by aebMainButtonSizeDp and aebButtonElevation together at last.
+Declare an AllAngleExpandableButton inside your XML file as show below, but note that the layout_width and layout_height is useless, the size of AllAngleExpandableButton is decided by aebMainButtonSizeDp and aebButtonElevation together at last.
 ```xml
 <com.fangxu.allangleexpandablebutton.AllAngleExpandableButton
     android:id="@+id/button_expandable"